IvannKurchenko/blog-opentelemetry-building-decoupled-monitoring/blog/BLOG.md

 Add attribute - environment=prod for all signals. https://opentelemetry.io/docs/collector/transforming-telemetry/#adding-or-deleting-attributes

+NOTE - PROCESSORS AT THE MOMENT OF WRITING ARE ALPHA VERSION AND SUBJECT TO CHANGE!

 ## Links and further reading
 Code source for this blog post can be found [here](TODO) OpenTelemetry links: